Tennu/tennu-admin/README.md

 Gives administrative control to a [Tennu](https://github.com/Tennu/tennu) bot.

-Depends on Tennu 0.7.2 or higher.
+Depends on Tennu 0.7.2 or higher. "admin-commands" configuration option requires tennu 4.7.0

 This plugin implements the 'admin' role.